Chan Buddhism: Sinification of Buddhism and Taoist influences

 When Buddhism came to China, it was adapted to the Chinese culture and understanding.
-Theories about the influence of other schools in the evolution of Chan vary widely and are heavily reliant upon speculative correlation rather than on written records or histories.
-Numerous scholars have argued that Chan developed from the interaction between Mahāyāna Buddhism and Taoism.
+Theories about the influence of other schools on the evolution of Chan vary widely and rely heavily on speculative correlation rather than on written records or histories.
+Numerous scholars have argued that Chan developed from the interaction between Mahāyāna Buddhism and Daoism.

 Buddhist meditation was practiced in China centuries before the rise of Chan, by people such as An Shigao (c.
-148–180 CE) and his school, who translated various Dhyāna sutras (Chan-jing, 禪經, "meditation treatises"), which were influential early meditation texts mostly based on the meditation teachings of the Kashmiri Sarvāstivāda school (circa 1st–4th centuries CE).
-The five main types of meditation in the Dhyana sutras are anapanasati (mindfulness of breathing); paṭikūlamanasikāra meditation, mindfulness of the impurities of the body; loving-kindness maitri meditation; the contemplation on the twelve links of pratityasamutpāda; and the contemplation on the Buddha's thirty-two Characteristics.
-Other important translators of meditation texts were Kumārajiva (334–413 CE), who translated The Sutra on the Concentration of Sitting Meditation, amongst many other texts; and Buddhabhadra.
-These Chinese translations of mostly Indian Sarvāstivāda Yogacara meditation manuals were the basis for the meditation techniques of Chinese Chan.
+148–180 CE) and his school, who translated various dhyāna sutras, which were influential early meditation texts mostly based on the meditation teachings of the Kashmiri Sarvāstivādins (circa 1st–4th centuries).
+The five main types of meditation in the Dhyana sutras are anapanasati (mindfulness of breathing); paṭikūlamanasikāra meditation, mindfulness of the impurities of the body; maitri meditation; the contemplation on the twelve links of pratītyasamutpāda; and the contemplation on the Buddha's thirty-two Characteristics.
+Other important translators of meditation texts were Kumārajīva (334–413), who translated The Sutra on the Concentration of Sitting Meditation, amongst many other texts; and Buddhabhadra.
+These Chinese translations of mostly Indian Sarvāstivādin Yogacara meditation manuals were the basis for the meditation techniques of Chinese Chan.

-Buddhism was exposed to Confucian, Taoist and local Folk religious influences when it came to China.
+Buddhism was exposed to Confucian, Daoist and local folk religious influences when it came to China.
 Goddard quotes D.T.
 Suzuki, (Note: Godard does not provide a source for this quote) calling Chan a "natural evolution of Buddhism under Taoist conditions".
-Buddhism was first identified to be "a barbarian variant of Taoism", and Taoist terminology was used to express Buddhist doctrines in the oldest translations of Buddhist texts, a practice termed ko-i, "matching the concepts".
+Buddhism was first identified to be "a barbarian variant of Taoism", and Taoist terminology was used to express Buddhist doctrines in the oldest translations of Buddhist texts, a practice termed geyi, "matching the concepts".

 Judging from the reception by the Han of the Hinayana works and from the early commentaries, it appears that Buddhism was being perceived and digested through the medium of religious Daoism (Taoism).
 Buddha was seen as a foreign immortal who had achieved some form of Daoist nondeath.
 The Buddhists' mindfulness of the breath was regarded as an extension of Daoist breathing exercises.